chromomons/chromomons.github.io/docs/research.markdown

 - Ricardo H. Nochetto (University of Maryland, College Park),
 - Vladimir Yushutin (University of Tennessee, Knoxville).

-We consider the heat equation \(\partial_t u - \Delta_\Gamma u = f, u(0) = u_0\) posed on a stationary surface $\Gamma$.
+We consider the heat equation $\partial_t u - \Delta_\Gamma u = f, u(0) = u_0$ posed on a stationary surface $\Gamma$.
 In this work, we discretize the problem in space with an Eulerian finite element method called TraceFEM and derive necessary and sufficient conditions for the uniform discrete inf-sup stability of the scheme.
 We relate the inf-sup stability of the scheme with the $H^1$-stability of an appropriate $L^2$-projection on the finite element space.
 With the inf-sup stability at hand, we were able to derive a quasi-best approximation property, optimal order-regularity error estimates and convergence under minimal data regularity: $u_0 \in L^2, f \in L^2([0,T]; H^{-1})$.
 The proposed method also yields an optimal condition number when discretized further in space.

 The work was motivated by discretization of a hydrodynamical model of liquid crystals (the surface Beris-Edwards model) that was recently derived by my coauthors.
 In that problem, due to its nonlinear structure, proving convergence of the scheme requires having a priori control of the time derivative of the discrete solution.
 However, due to the model's complex structure, obtaining a priori stability estimates by testing with $\partial_t u$ is not possible.
 Simplification of the problem led to the quesiton of convergence of TraceFEM for the simple heat equation $\partial_t u - \Delta_\Gamma u = f, u(0) = u_0$ under minimal data regularity.
 Existing methods in the literature did not yield that result, which was the catalyst for the present work.